gauthamnnair/totp/README.md

     pip install -r requirements.txt
     ```

-4. Ensure you have a `username_secretkey.py` file with the `user_secrets` dictionary containing the usernames and their associated secret keys:
+4. The `username_secretkey.py` file contains a `user_secrets` dictionary with usernames and their associated secret keys.
+Change the username and secret key according to your use case:

     ```python
     # username_secretkey.py